-Our mission is to provide a comprehensive program for students in order to assist them to maintain optimum physical and mental health.
+Our mission is to provide a comprehensive program for students in efforts to maintain optimum physical and mental health.
 SHS is committed to providing high quality, low cost health care to all students officially enrolled at UOG.
 These health care services are confidential and are responsive to the needs of our diverse student population.
 SHS evaluates, maintains and promotes the general health status of our students so they may make informed, appropriate and healthy life choices to achieve their academic and career goals.
 Records are maintained to document services provided.
-Students who are not currently insured are encouraged to purchase a health insurance plan during enrollment.
+Students who are not currently insured are encouraged to purchase a health insurance plan.